edelcorcoran/PDA-Project-/README.md

-# PDA-Project-
-Programming for Data Analytics Project Sept-Dec 2019
+# Programming for Data Analytics Project Sept-Dec 2019

-### Project Intoduction:

 This project involves the creation of a data set by simulating a real-world phenomenon.
 A phenomenon of my choose is selected and  rather than collect data related to this phenomenon, I will model and synthesise the data using Python.
 The numpy.random package will be used to help achieve these tasks .

+# 1. ipybn file
+This file contains the project and it's contents are outlined below:

-### Project Plan/Objectives:
+### Project Objectives

 • Choose a real-world phenomenon that can be measured and for which you could collect at least one-hundred data points across at least four diﬀerent variables.